 How to Transfer Colleges

 breaks down the steps you need to take to transfer your college credits:

-- Research your prospective transfer schools
+Research your prospective transfer schools

-- Check accreditation status and articulation agreements
+Check accreditation status and articulation agreements

-- Contact school advisers
+Contact school advisers

-- Confirm that your credits will be transferred over
+Confirm that your credits will be transferred over

-- Research financial aid options
+Research financial aid options

 Begin application process

 Types of Transfer Students

 Students decide to transfer colleges for a variety of reasons, and each

 Students who have earned an associate degree from community college may decide to transfer their credits to a bachelor's program.